stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 +++

-These are some notes on starting Python development on Windows.
+Notes on starting Python development on Windows.

 <!--more-->

 # Installing Python #

 First, download the latest version of Python from [the official Website](http://www.python.org/).
-Choose the standard 64-bit installer for the latest version of Python 3, unless you know that you need a different system.
+Choose the *Windows x86-64 executable installer* for the latest version of Python 3, unless you know that you need a different option.

 Run the installer, and select the option to *Add Python to PATH*, so that you do not need to type the full path for Python commands.
 If prompted, choose the option to remove the path length limitation from Windows.